willstepp/writings/sanctum-kthadras/sk.notes.md

 * Do not

 * The voice could be ignored.
 You could ignore it.
 And you consider what will happen if you do.
 Before you ate and nothing happened.
 It could be the same.

-Part One: The Man who Lives in the Room

-Chapter One:

-Scenes:
--) Arriving to work
--) Introduced to job (mentions previous person, doesn't say anything) -) Lunch (an offhand mention, strange non-answers)
--) Outside (told the truth)

-Chapter Two:

-Scenes:
--) Driving home
--) The apartment, dinner
--) Learning more about Abigail
--) Family trouble